Kong/docs.konghq.com/app/dev-portal/index.md

 ## APIs

-Konnect Dev Portal APIs are a repository of API specifications and documentation, optionally versioned, which can be published to one or more portals.
+{{site.konnect_short_name}} Dev Portal APIs are a repository of API specifications and documentation, optionally versioned, which can be published to one or more portals.
 This allows you to maintain a source of truth for all of your APIs, and publish those APIs to Dev Portals which address developer audiences with appropriate access controls.

 [Get started](/dev-portal/apis) creating your APIs.